Architect, critic, curator and Full Professor of Theory and Architectural Design at the University of Campania “Luigi Vanvitelli”.

 He currently collaborates for Architecture and special projects with the Marsilio Group.
 In October 2020 Luca Molinari has been appointed scientific director of M9 Museum in Mestre.

 Between 2000 and 2003 he is the scientific director of “Portaluppi Project” for Piero Portaluppi Foundation in Milan.

-Between 2001 and 2004 he has been scientific director of Triennale di Milano architecture and town planning sections and a member of Triennale scientific board.
-Within Triennale he also curated the first re-edition of the Gold Medal for Italian Architecture (2003); Festa per l’Architettura (2004), first Italian festival of architecture ever produced in Italy, and the conference series, “Cantieri aperti” (Open Sites, 2004-5).
+Between 2001 and 2004 he was scientific director for architecture and urban planning at the Triennale di Milano and member of the scientific committee for which he conceived and curated the first edition of the Gold Medal for Italian Architecture (2003), the first edition of Festa per l’Architettura (2004) and the series of conferences “Cantieri aperti” (2004-05).

 Between 2012 and 2018 he has been member of the Consiglio Superiore dei Beni Culturali e Paesaggistici of Mibact.